-There is no doubt that streetwear has had a major influence on the world of fashion.
+There is no doubt that casual streetwear has had a major influence on the world of fashion.
 Streetwear is, by definition, a style of clothes that meant to be worn on the street.
 Characterized often by oversized garments, graphic logos, sneakers, hoodies, and other casual pieces, it’s not usually what most would consider work-appropriate.
 As streetwear gains in mainstream popularity, we are seeing its reach extend into the workplace.
 We are taking a look at the streetwear influence on business casual fashion, and how you can incorporate streetwear style in your office look.

 Supreme x Louis Vuitton Collaboration

-Perhaps the most well-publicized example of streetwear influence was last season’s Supreme x Louis Vuitton collaboration.
+Perhaps the most well-publicized example of streetwear influence was last season’s Supreme x Louis Vuitton street wear luxury collaboration.
 This controversial collaboration between a luxury brand and a hugely popular streetwear brand was immensely successful.
 The entire collection sold out incredibly fast, and many pieces are now for re-sale at a huge markup.

 The new Monogram variation fused with Supreme’s iconic Box Logo is showcased on a range of garments, leather goods and accessories; available in a cognac and chocolate color way, referring to the original 1896 Louis Vuitton Monogram canvas, as well as pale washed Japanese denim and camouflage jacquard.